xiahualiu/wg_gaming_installer/README.md

 ip6tables -t nat -A PREROUTING -i ${SERVER_PUB_NIC} -p tcp --dport 1024:65000 -j DNAT --to-destination [${CLIENT_WG_IPV6}]:1024-65000
 ```

 If the game needs port that is not covered inside, you can modify the postup and postdown script yourself to add a certain port for it.
-Depending on the Linux distribution, the command could be `nft` instead of `iptables`.

 * Run the script and **STOP** the wireguard service.
 * Modify `add-fullcone-nat.sh`, `rm-fullcone-nat.sh` according to your need.